ckeinsley/BuildHunter/Scalability.md

 Our choice was to setup cassandra in a four node ring where each node is on a different VM.
 This allows us to read or write from any node and ensures that as long one of our VMs is up that we can query from cassandra.

 ### Consistency
+Cassandra will be eventually consistent using asynchronous updating.
+When can write to any node which will propose the write request.
+The write request will be processed once a configured number of nodes accepts the write.
+Cassandra automatically handles a node going down through a self-healing process which includes scrubbing any corrupt data then reattaching the node to the ring just like a new node being added.
+This will

 ### Justification
 We picked this because we don't care